microsoft/hackwithazure/README.md

 ## Student Resources

-- [Azure Student Labs](https://aka.ms/azurestudentlabs) - Our repository of labs geared for computer science students that you can learn from.
-Find them at [aka.ms/azurestudentlabs](https://aka.ms/azurestudentlabs)
+- [Learning paths for students](https://aka.ms/student-learn) - Hands-on learning paths and modules designed for students.
+Find them on Microsoft Learn at [aka.ms/student-learn](https://aka.ms/student-learn)

 - [Microsoft Student Partners](https://imagine.microsoft.com/msp?WT.mc_id=hackwithazure-hackathon-cxa) - We are a community of university students around the world with an interest in technology.
 Coding is our shared common language.
 You might find yourself leading your own hackathon, mentoring computer science students, or unlocking the next great idea with your team – it’s all up to you.
 The program is all about gaining leadership experiences and getting access to resources and develop your technical and career skills.
 And we have a lot of fun too.

 - [Internships and Full Time Opportunities](https://careers.microsoft.com/students/) - Are you interested in working at Microsoft?
 Check out the internship and full time opportunities for students and recent graduates at the link above.
 We have roles for students ranging all the way from freshmen students to PhD candidates!

 ## Azure Prize